hpcc-systems/GPU-Deep-Learning/README.md

 The Bundle is built around various open source Python libraries and requires you to use Python 3.
 This also means any custom runtims written in Python, need to adhere to the Python 3 specifications.
 Additionally, and perhaps most importantly, your cluster needs to be using the Python 3 version of pyembed.

-In /etc/HPCCSystems/environment.conf on your cluster
+In /etc/HPCCSystems/environment.conf on your node/s on your cluster:
 ```
 sudo nano /etc/HPCCSystems/environment.conf
 ```